Directed by: Philippe Lesage Cast: Edouard Tremblay-Grenier, Pier-Luc Funk, Yannick Gobeil-Dugas, Vassili Schneider

 Synopsis

-160709_kviff_GleissendesGlück_still“Where are You?” she asks from behind a veil of melancholy that separates her from the real world of relative luxury in a quiet suburban neighborhood.
+Helene Brindel’s childless marriage shows no signs of harmony, and the somber woman has also lost her faith in God.
+“Where are You?” she asks from behind a veil of melancholy that separates her from the real world of relative luxury in a quiet suburban neighborhood.
 Liberation from the emotional trap of gloomy thoughts and insomnia appears one day in the person of charismatic psychologist Eduard Gluck, a self-assured and charming speaker for “new cybernetics,” which claims the ability to control reality with the mind and the possibility of “reprogramming oneself.”
 But a surprising secret hides behind his elegantly formulated guidelines for a lifestyle, whose self-centeredness Gluck tries to conceal with mild irony.

-Cast: Petr Skvortsov, Victoria Isakova, Julia Aug
+Directed by: Kirill Serebrennikov Cast: Petr Skvortsov, Victoria Isakova, Julia Aug

 Russia, 2016, 118 min.